learning-zone/nodejs-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. ***What is the difference between Asynchronous and Non-blocking?***
+## 18Q. ***What is the difference between Asynchronous and Non-blocking?***

+**1. Asynchronous**

-* **Asynchronous**: The architecture of asynchronous explains that the message sent will not give the reply on immediate basis just like we send the mail but do not get the reply on an immediate basis.
+The architecture of asynchronous explains that the message sent will not give the reply on immediate basis just like we send the mail but do not get the reply on an immediate basis.
 It does not have any dependency or order.
 Hence improving the system efficiency and performance.
 The server stores the information and when the action is done it will be notified.

+**2. Non-Blocking**

-* **Non-Blocking**: Nonblocking immediately responses with whatever data available.
+Nonblocking immediately responses with whatever data available.
 Moreover, it does not block any execution and keeps on running as per the requests.
 If an answer could not be retrieved than in those cases API returns immediately with an error.
 Nonblocking is mostly used with I/O(input/output).
 Node.js is itself based on nonblocking I/O model.
 There are few ways of communication that a nonblocking I/O has completed.
 The callback function is to be called when the operation is completed.
 Nonblocking call uses the help of javascript which provides a callback function.

 * **Asynchronous VS Non-Blocking**